Benjamen Chinn: Early life and education

+Career

-In 1954, Minor White exhibited some of Chinn’s Paris photos at a show titled Perceptions at the San Francisco Museum of Art (now the San Francisco Museum of Modern Art).
+In 1954, Minor White exhibited some of Chinn's Paris photos at a show titled Perceptions at the San Francisco Museum of Art (now the San Francisco Museum of Modern Art).
 White used one of them for the cover of the second edition of Aperture magazine.
 At this time, Chinn assisted Wayne Miller and Dorothea Lange as part of the West Coast Selection Committee for Edward Steichen's Family of Man exhibition.

 In 1953, Chinn went to work for the Sixth United States Army Photo Lab in the Presidio of San Francisco.
-He met Paul Caponigro, then a twenty-year-old enlisted man doing his military service at the lab.
+He met Paul Caponigro, then a 20 year-old enlisted man doing his military service at the lab.
 Initially attracted by their mutual interest in classical music, Ben volunteered to train Caponigro in the technical aspects of negative and print making.
 Caponigro would go on to become a substantial landscape art photographer.
 Additionally, he introduced Caponigro to his teachers, now friends, from the CSFA: Adams, White, Lange and Cunningham.
-Caponigro writes, “Through Ben, I felt that I had been admitted into a 'guild' of serious image makers using light and silver emulsions.
-Ben's own talent and ability with the camera coupled with his willingness to reach out to another human being gave me a great start and the inspiration to extend myself to those searching to develop within the realm of great art.”
+Caponigro writes, "Through Ben, I felt that I had been admitted into a 'guild' of serious image makers using light and silver emulsions.
+Ben's own talent and ability with the camera coupled with his willingness to reach out to another human being gave me a great start and the inspiration to extend myself to those searching to develop within the realm of great art."

 Chinn had a thirty-one year career at the army photo lab where he rose to Chief of Photographic Services and later, Chief of Training Aids & Services Division.
 Though he stopped pursuing photography as a fine art, his life and relationships as a photographer never ceased.
 He continued to travel with his camera, photographing the Tarahumara Indians in Copper Canyon, Mexico, and the indigenous peoples of Teotitlán.

 Throughout his life, Chinn developed and maintained numerous lifelong friendships.
 He actively participated in social groups that shared his beliefs in religion, the arts, travel and the enjoyment of food and good company – spending hours discussing classical music, films and the books of the day.
 He continued to photograph with a 35mm camera and shared his artistry through holiday cards and documentary photography support for Project Concern International.

 Even after retiring, Chinn's passion for photography continued, as he volunteered at a one-hour photo store in Chinatown developing people's photos.

+Death and legacy

-Benjamen Chinn lived in the family house in Chinatown until February, 2008, when he was moved to an assisted-living facility.
-He died on April 25, 2009, at Kaiser Permanente Hospital in San Francisco, California.
+Chinn lived in the family house in Chinatown until February, 2008, when he was moved to an assisted-living facility.
+He died at age 87 on April 25, 2009, at Kaiser Permanente Hospital in San Francisco, California.